jenfi-eng/djadmin-detail-view/README.md

 It is currently built for Jenfi and its internal needs.
 Thus, it has specific requirements such as `django-hosts` and `Money` that may need to be abstracted away.

-PRs are welcome to make it more generally accessible.
+PRs are welcome for review to make it more generally accessible.

 ## VSCode